danfruehauf/NetworkManager-ssh/README.md

 # NetworkManager-ssh

-Happy to introduce SSH VPN integration for NetworkManager.
+SSH VPN integration for NetworkManager.
 The SSH VPN can be used just anywhere!

 ## So what does it do?

-Basically NetworkManager-ssh integrates OpenSSH tunnel capabilities with NetworkManager and provides you with the easiest of all VPNs, as OpenSSH lives on almost any *nix machine today.
+NetworkManager-ssh integrates OpenSSH tunnel capabilities with NetworkManager and provides you with the easiest of all VPNs, as OpenSSH lives on almost any *nix machine today.

 ## Compiling